Fyfres/SnakeJs/README.md

 OR

-You can go on the online version, just by clicking this link (Temporary down):
+You can go on the online version, just by clicking this link :
 https://devwebaupif.000webhostapp.com/MiniGames/Snake/